 Lead in Toys and Lead Poisoning in Children

-While lead poisoning in children has become significantly less prevalent in the last few decades, lead is a highly toxic metal and remains a very serious threat to the health and development of a child.
-Children are more susceptible to lead poisoning because their growing bodies absorb more lead than an adult body will, and their brains and nervous systems are more sensitive.
+Lead poisoning in children has become significantly less prevalent in recent decades.
+However, lead is highly toxic and remains a severe threat to the health and development of children.
+According to the EPA, children are more susceptible to lead poisoning.
+Their growing bodies absorb more lead.
+Their brains and nervous systems are also more sensitive.

 Sources of Lead